ampproject/amphtml/extensions/amp-ima-video/amp-ima-video.md

 An image for the frame to be displayed before video playback has started.
 By default, the first frame is displayed.

+##### data-delay-ad-request

+If true, delay the ad request until either the user scrolls the page, or for 3 seconds, whichever occurs first.
+Defaults to false.

 ##### common attributes

 This element includes